imanbarati/Repositorybug-free-octo-enigma/README.md

-oracrouter vs opencode vs 9router vs omnirouter
-**Ox Alpha** is a recent “stealth” (anonymous) reasoning model that appeared around August 20, 2026.
+hermes oracrouter vs opencode vs 9router vs omnirouter **Ox Alpha** is a recent “stealth” (anonymous) reasoning model that appeared around August 20, 2026.
 It is **not** a standalone provider with its own official console like the others in your list.

 ### Key facts